-25.10 DISPLAY SCREEN EQUIPMENT (DSE)SELF-ASSESSMENT FORM
+25.11 DISPLAY SCREEN EQUIPMENT (DSE) SELF-ASSESSMENT FORM

-Linda Curson, the Area Safety Officer, will be in touch with you in your first term (Michaelmas Term) to provide you with details of the on-line DSE Self-Assessment System.
+The Department's Safety team will be in touch with you during your first term to provide you with details of the on-line DSE Self-Assessment System.

 26. APPENDICES

 On the following pages you will find sample copies of forms that you will need to complete over the course of your research project and various other documents referred to in the main body of the present Materials Graduate Student Handbook: